OlaoluwaM/distro-setup/src/distros/fedora/assets/checklist.md

 - [ ] **Fedora Coprs**: Backup enabled copr repo names using to the `src/distros/fedora/assets/coprs.txt` file in the `distro-setup` project directory.
 Commit updates if any.
 You can find the list of enabled coprs by navigating to the `/etc/yum.repos.d` directory.
 Copr repos have a "_copr:copr" prefix in their names

 - [ ] **Obsidian**: Ensure Obsidian has been fully synced through its sync service

+- [ ] **Browser Tabs**: Backup browser tabs with the "Tab Session Manager" add-on.
+Make sure to sync them to google drive